cchacua/pg_mag/README.md

 ### Questions, issues...

 Please report them using Github or feel free to contact me by [email](ccdelgado@u-bordeaux.fr).
-Feel free to fork this repository and submit your contributions.
+Feel free to fork this repository and submit your contributions/pull requests.

 ### Citing pg_mag in research publications
 If you use these scripts in your research publications, please include the following citation: